atbcb/ICTTestingBaseline/_baselines/13Structure.md

 <p id="4TR">If any of the above checks fail, Baseline Test 13.4-List fails.</p>

 ### Advisory: Tips for streamlined test processes
+- There is not a test to check that programmatic lists are visually apparent lists.

 #### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: